spacemanspiff2007/HABApp/_doc/util.rst

             item.get_mode('manual').set_enabled(False)  # disable mode
             item.get_mode('manual').set_value(11)       # setting a value will enable it again

-            # This shows that changes of the lower priority is only show when
+            # This shows that changes of the lower priority is only shown when
             # the mode with the higher priority gets disabled
             print('')
             print('Set value of lower priority')